aosabook/500lines/ci/chapter.rst

 ````

-The 'redistribute' function is used to dispatch any of those commit IDs logged in 'pending commits'.
-When 'redistribute' runs, it checks if there are any commit IDs in 'pending_commits'.
-If so, it calls the 'dispatch_tests' function with the commit ID.
+The `redistribute` function is used to dispatch any of those commit IDs logged in 'pending commits'.
+When `redistribute` runs, it checks if there are any commit IDs in `pending_commits`.
+If so, it calls the `dispatch_tests` function with the commit ID.

 ````python
     def redistribute(server):